modern-devops/xvm/README.md

 ### Activate SDK

-1. Activate Golang/Node SDK
+Activate Golang/Node SDK:

 ```shell
 $ xvm activate go node --add_binpath
 ```

-2. Open a new terminal
+Open a new terminal:

 ```shell
 # Uses the latest version of the go